 The loan amount along with the revised minimum repayment schedule will be displayed on the Loan Application screen.

-Provide an Address for Mailing Your Loan Check
+Provide Direct Deposit Information for Your Loan Check

 A Confirmation Page will display your name, membership number, the loan amount requested, check date, mailing address, and repayment schedule.

 A button is provided to "Print" a copy of the confirmation page for your records.

 An email is also automatically sent to the email address on file with the Member Benefits Online System, acknowledging the receipt and processing of your Loan Application by the Division of Pensions and Benefits.